-Each of these repairs has a different repair process and labour time.
+Each of these wheel repairs has a different repair process and labour time.

-We will advise you on what is the best method of alloy wheel repair for your alloy wheel.
+We will advise you on what is the best method of wheel repair for your situation.

 2 Pack vs Powdercoat

-At Wheel Buddy - we offer 2 pack painting only for all our repair and respray work.
+At Wheel Buddy - we offer 2 pack painting only for all our repair and respray of wheels.

-A lot of people ask , what is the difference between 2 pack and powder coat , how strong is it or which is better .
+A lot of people ask , what is the difference between 2 pack and powder coating wheels, how strong is it or which is better?

 Here is a description of both methods :

-Powder Coating is a process where you take an object and heat it up to such a temperature that any powder sprayed around or near it will fuse to the object .
+Powder Coating is a process where you take a wheel and heat it up to such a temperature that any powder sprayed around or near it will fuse to the wheel.
 Afterwards you need to wait for the object to cool down.
 It is very long lasting and usually this method of color application is used in industrial processes. eg. a lot of shopping center fittings and building industry materials are powder coated using this method.